Lord5558/spreadsheet_translate/README.md

 # spreadsheet_translate

-   Translates the spreadsheet - easy and quick by Aleksandrov M. 2022 in Amsterdam
+   Translating the spreadsheet - easy and quick by Aleksandrov M. 2022 in Amsterdam